OleMussmann/Nix-Package-Search/README.md

 Use `tarpaulin` to check for code coverage.
 Make sure to `--include-ignored` tests and include the integration tests with `--follow-exec`.
 This can take a long time.
 To generate a HTML report, run the check with

-`cargo-tarpaulin --verbose --all-features --workspace --timeout 360 --out Html --follow-exec -- --include-ignored`
+`cargo-tarpaulin --all-features --workspace --timeout 360 --out Html --follow-exec -- --include-ignored`

 ## Contributing